Learn something new every day

 Many types of forceps can be made from either metal or plastic.
 Carbon steel forceps are typically the stronger of the two, and they can be reused after sterilization.
 Plastic forceps, on the other hand, may not be as strong, but they do not need to be sterilized.
 These typically come wrapped in sterile packaging, and they are meant to be thrown away after one use.

-Obstetric forceps are another type of forceps, but these are typically much larger.
+Obstetric forceps are another type, but these are typically much larger.
 These typically consist of two pieces of metal, with handles on one end and curved jaws on the other.
 The jaws can be used to grasp a newborn's head to help it exit the birth canal.
 Using obstetric forceps is generally not recommended, since they can injury a newborn.
-These types of forceps are usually only used in emergency situations, such as when the mother or her child are in distress.
+Forceps are usually only used in emergency situations, such as when the mother or her child are in distress.